elishacloud/Silent-Hill-2-Enhancements/README.md

 ### Silent Hill 2 Enhanced Edition Installation Guide
 To learn more, check out the [Silent Hill 2 Enhanced Edition Installation Guide](http://www.enhanced.townofsilenthill.com/SH2/) webpage.

+### Donations

+All my work here is free and can be freely used.
+For more details on how you can use this module see the [license](#license) section below.
+However, if you would like to donate to me then check out my [donations page](https://PayPal.me/elishacloud).
+All donations are for work already completed!
+Please don't donate for future work or to try and increase my development speed.
+Thanks!

+Note: these donation only go to me, not to anyone else who helped with this project.
+To donate to others check out the [credits page](http://www.enhanced.townofsilenthill.com/SH2/credit.htm).

 ### License
 Copyright (C) 2018 Elisha Riedlinger